tigera-solutions/calicocloud-kaas-workshop-demo/modules/configuring-demo-apps.md

-4. Deploy compliance reports which schedule as cronjob in every hour of 15th mins.
+4. Deploy compliance reports which schedule as cronjob in every hour for cluster report and a daily cis benchmark report.

     >The compliance reports will be needed for one of a later lab, is cronjob in your cluster, you can change the schedule by edit it.